ethan-l-chen-24/Sudoku-Solver/sudoku/DESIGN.md

 * _backtrackRev()_: runs a backtrack algorithm with the reverse order of numbers to solve the sudoku (useful for unit testing)
 * _checkUniqueness()_: wrapper class to call backtrack() and

+The solve module may also include a `struct validator` that effectively is a storage unit for several boolean matrices.

 For the sudoku module, we anticipate the following functions:
 * _main()_: parses arguments and handles them